-- 1. Press and hold the 💖 / 🕏 🕻 button for more than 5 seconds. - 2.
-The system announces: "Press the PHONE/SEND (& / ) button for the hands-free phone system to enter the voice adaptation mode or press the PHONE/END () button to select a different language." - 3.
-Press the button.
+- 1. Press and hold the x button for more than 5 seconds.

+( ) button to select a different language."

+3. Press the m button.

-For additional information on voice adaptation, refer to "Voice adaptation (VA) mode" in this section.
+For additional information on voice adaptation, refer to "Voice Adaptation (VA) mode" in this section.

-4. The system announces the current language and gives you the option to change the language to Spanish (in Spanish) or French (in

-French).
-To select the current language, press the PHONE/SEND (No / No) button.
-To select a different language, tilt the tuning switch (A or V) up or down.
+4. The system announces the current language and gives you the option to change the language to Spanish (in Spanish) or French (in French).
+To select the current language, press the PHONE/SEND (∞ ) button.
+To select a different language, tilt the tuning switch ( ∧ or ∨ ) up or down.

-You must press the 1/2 / button within 5 seconds to change the language.
+You must press the $\sqrt[6]{c}$ button within 5 seconds to change the language.

 If you decide not to change the language, do not press either button.
-After 5 seconds, the VR session will end, and the language will not be changed.
+After 5 seconds, the Voice Recognition session will end, and the language will not be changed.